 1. Drug Withdrawal -- It is unethical and in most cases even unlawful to administer drugs to livestock within 20 to 30 days of slaughter.
 Animals too unmanageable to show should be withdrawn from their class rather than be tranquilized.
 The local show committee and the show veterinarian will monitor this situation.
 By federal regulations, random testing will occur at slaughter, and animals will be condemned which have been given any injection or oral dosages of tranquilizers, pain killers, antibiotics, diuretics, steroids, or other foreign substances during withdrawal periods before slaughter.
 All sales money will be withheld in such cases.
 Bloat medicine and other medications with no withdrawal requirements may be permissible.
 Exhibitors need to be aware of potential health hazards to consumers who eat animals that have received any above- mentioned substances.
 Please do not put someone's life in jeopardy.

 2. Tagging – Tagging policy and deadlines found at https://utahjuniorlivestock.com/junior-livestock-tags.
-Should a tag be lost or pulled out of the animal's ear, the exhibitor will advise the committee supervisor immediately so that the tag can be replaced and the appropriate paperwork be processed.
+Should a tag be lost or pulled out of an animal’s ear, the exhibitor will advise the county extension staff, FFA advisor, or show director immediately so that the tag can be replaced.

 3. Entry Forms & Deadlines – Exhibitors must check with each livestock show for entry deadline for that specific show.
 Exhibitors are responsible for mailing their own entry form.
 Entries postmarked by that date will be accepted.
 Exhibitor must declare which animals are to be shown, and submit an entry form and entry fees to the appropriate shows, including State Association ear tag numbers.
 The tag number and alternate tag number must be specified on the exhibitor entry form to be eligible.
 Entries may not exceed the limits for each show (see form 4) including one alternate animal per species entered.
 Forms must be signed by proper Extension/4-H agent or FFA advisor to verify exhibitor and animals are a legitimate entry for the show they are entering.
 Extension/4-H agents or FFA advisors should only sign forms for those youth enrolled in their programs.
 The Extension/4-H agent or FFA advisor and parents will verify eligibility for group and family feeding programs.
 Entry forms for fitting and showmanship classes must also be submitted by the entry deadline of the show and need to indicate class to be entered (species) and age of exhibitor.